ViktorBarzin/Website/content/blog/05-HA!Proxy.md

 # Hiding behind 1 public address

-If you've read [my post where I explained my network](/blog/03-a-walk-down-infrastructure-lane/) you know that I'm a bit low on public ip addresses.
+If you've read [my post where I explained my network](/blog/03-a-walk-down-infrastructure-lane/) you know that I'm *a bit low on public ip addresses*.

 If I had a single web service I wanted to be public that's fine - I can just let it slide through port 80 or 443 and no issues whatsoever.
-However, recently I've been setting up more and more web services and I had to get creative to access them - let's put that on port 8000, this other one on port 8080 etc.
+However, recently **I've been setting up more and more web services** and I had to get creative to access them - **let's put that on port 8000, this other one on port 8080 etc**.

-Unfortunately, there are 2 major issues with this strategy:
+#### Unfortunately, there are 2 major issues with this strategy:

-1. It is really inconvenient to have to remember what service on what port is
+1. It is ***really inconvenient*** to have to remember what service on what port is
-2. I started running out of traditional "web"-related ports and running a web server on port 4443 is a bit odd, right?
+2. I started running out of traditional "web"-related ports and **running a web server on port 4443 is a bit odd, right?**

 # HAProxy to the rescue

-It turned out that appart from adding headers to requests, HAProxy is able to check for both presence of headers, as well as their value which is interesting.
+It turned out that appart from adding headers to requests, **HAProxy is able to check for both presence of headers, as well as their value which is interesting**.

 This is what an ordinary get request to `www.google.com` looks like: